-The spectrum of half of the vertical vorticity square, also defined as the enstrophy, represents the geostrophically balanced part of the KE, and the square of the divergence yields the unbalanced dynamics.
-The power spectrum of relative vorticity, $RV=\zeta/f$, can be considered as the vortical contribution to the KE given by $|RV(K)|^2=\frac{K^2|\psi(K)|^2}{f^2}$, and $K^2|\psi(K)|^2$ is the vortical component of the KE spectrum.
+The spectrum of half of the vertical vorticity squared, also defined as the enstrophy, represents the geostrophically balanced part of the KE, and the square of the divergence yields the unbalanced dynamics.
+The power spectrum of relative vorticity, $RV=\zeta/f$, can be considered as the vortical contribution to the KE given by $|RV(K)|^2=\frac{K^2|\psi(K)|^2}{f^2}$, where $K^2|\psi(K)|^2$ is the vortical component of the KE spectrum.
 Using a similar argument, the power spectrum of the lateral divergence, $DIV=\delta/f$, yields $|DIV(K)|^2=\frac{K^2|\phi(K)|^2}{f^2}$, where $K^2|\phi(K)|^2$ is the divergent component of the KE spectrum.
-Waves significantly decrease the ratio of their PSDs, i.e., $|RV(K)|^2/|DIV(K)|^2$ (Fig.~\ref{f4}g-i) as they make an outsize contribution to horizontal divergence.\\
+Here, $\psi$ and $\phi$ are the streamfunction and potential, used to decompose the flow into rotational and divergent components, as described in equations (\ref{eqn:1}) and (\ref{eqn:2}).
+Waves significantly decrease the ratio of their PSDs, i.e., $|RV(K)|^2/|DIV(K)|^2$ (Fig.~\ref{f4}g-i) as they make an outsize contribution to horizontal divergence.

-In the context of NIWs, energy transfer across scales can lead to a reduction in the inverse KE cascade of the low‐passed eddying flow and an enhancement in its forward cascade.
-At larger spatial scales, the forward KE cascade of NIWs is accomplished through wave scattering and direct extraction by rotational eddy motions.
+In the context of NIWs, energy transfer across scales can reduce the inverse KE cascade of the low-passed eddying flow and enhance its forward cascade.
+At larger spatial scales, the forward KE cascade is accomplished through wave scattering and direct extraction by rotational eddy motions.
 In comparison, on smaller spatial scales, it is also dominated by wave‐wave interactions \citep{shaham2025spectral}.
-In the given scenario, the nonlinear interaction of NIWs and eddies can result in distinct spectral characterizations in the wavenumber-frequency space within and below the initial mixed layer, which is examined in the following section.\\
+In the given scenario, the nonlinear interaction between NIWs and eddies can result in distinct spectral characterizations in the wavenumber-frequency space within and below the initial mixed layer, as examined in the following section.